 Alternative services have materialised in recent years, but none with the features to rival DSTV.
 Enter, Netflix, an online streaming service that has finally given DSTV some much-needed competition.

 DSTV’s revenue has suffered immensely following the introduction of Netflix in South Africa in 2016, and it’s easy to see why.
 In fact, DSTV management have even gone so far as to complain that Netflix now has an unfair advantage and should be regulated.
 Shame.
 Sounds like poor loser syndrome to us.

 A lack of competition has allowed the broadcast service to retain high prices for their TV packages over the years.
-To gain access to all the channels and services DSTV has to offer, one must be subscribed to their Premium package, which goes for R799 a month.
+To gain access to all the channels and services DSTV has to offer, one must be subscribed to their Premium package, which goes for a whopping R959 a month!

 Only the higher value packages allow subscribers access to MultiChoice’s BoxOffice service, which offers the ability to rent movies online movies online for 48 hours, through the decoder.

 DSTV’s biggest draw will undeniably be its multiple sports channels, which broadcast live sports matches to its many subscribers.
 Additionally, DSTV owns full rights to the popular SuperSport channels, and its content cannot be broadcast elsewhere.

 Sports are a huge incentive to remain a DSTV subscriber despite better online streaming options.
 DSTV subscriptions are easily down-gradable, however, and it will be interesting to see if consumers remain loyal to the broadcast company, or downgrade to the lowest package for sport channels before taking out a Netflix subscription.